codigoisaac/CrystalCube/README.md

 - Requests must include a valid JWT token in the Authorization header
 - If the token is missing or invalid, the request will be rejected with a 401 Unauthorized error
-- If the token is valid, the user's information becomes available via `request.user` in your controller
+- If the token is valid, the request proceeds and returns the expected response

 You can protect individual routes or apply the guard to an entire controller by placing the decorator at the controller level.

+The `/auth/check` endpoint is perfect for frontend applications to verify if a user is still authenticated before accessing protected features.

 ## Password Requirements